-4.21.1 Slot selection algorithm for the VHF data exchange random access channel
+A4-4.21.1 Slot selection algorithm for the VHF data exchange random access channel

-The definitions of free, allocated and unavailable slots are the same as with ASM function and defined in § 4.3.6, Annex 3.
+The definitions of free, allocated and unavailable slots are the same as with ASM function and defined in § A3-4.3.6.

 Slots, used for transmission, are selected from candidate slots in the selection interval (SI) which is defined as 235 slots.